 AAPI Restorative Justice Network

 Introduction to Restorative Justice -Training for Emerging AAPI Practitioners

-During this experiential two-day intensive we will:
+During this experiential two-day intensive participants:

-• Learn foundational restorative justice principles and practices
+Learned foundational restorative justice principles and practices

-• Explore AAPI cultural traditions, values, and practices that support peace-building, conflict transformation, and healing beyond prisons/police
+Explored AAPI cultural traditions, values, and practices that support peace-building, conflict transformation, and healing beyond prisons/police

-• Learn and practice circle design and circle-keeping
+Learned and practiced circle design and circle-keeping

-• Consider frameworks for deep listening, conflict and harm response
+Considered frameworks for deep listening, conflict and harm response

+AAPI Restorative Justice Network